lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240922151449](https://github.com/user-attachments/assets/c861c976-65e3-4dba-978e-793537d0725f)

-Based on the output from the scan, the port is showing as filtered since the traffic will be only allowed if its coming from a specific port number.
+Based on the output from the scan, the port is showing as filtered since the traffic will be only allowed if it's coming from a specific port number.
 I then ran another scan but, this time specifying a source port using the option `--source-port`:

 ```
 nmap -sS -Pn --source-port 9999 -p80 192.168.91.130 --packet-trace --disable-arp-ping -nnvvvv